CL 335 - The Dogs of St. Bernard

 In his initial adverts Baxter called his print "The Dogs of St. Bernard rescuing an overwhelmed traveller from the snow.”
 This seems to reference John Landseer’s 1831 book rather than Edwin Landseer’s actual title for the painting and also his own 1833 wood cut which please see below.
 Perhaps Baxter decided this title was too long as later advertisements seem to major on just the ‘Dogs of St Bernard’.
 His hard to find copies on stamped mounts show this shorter title followed by “after a painting by Sir Edwin Landseer RA”

-CL states in the Picture Printer that “the print, notwithstanding, is not a perfectly faithful copy of the original.” - this appears to be incorrect and the only assumption I can make is that CL most probably wouldn’t have had access to the original large painting and would have compared it to John Landseer’s or a similar engraving without realising that it was based, unknown to him, on the smaller painting.
+CL states in the Picture Printer that “the print, notwithstanding, is not a perfectly faithful copy of the original.” - this appears to be incorrect and the only assumption I can make is that CL most probably wouldn’t have had access to the original large painting and would have compared it to John Landseer’s or a similar engraving without realising that they was based, unknown to him, on the smaller painting.

 CL also states “that the motive, possibly underlying the publication in 1859, was that it would be topical, as the Franco-Sardinian-Austrian War was then raging”.
-I can’t understand why CL thought this as, at the same time, he quoted from Baxter’s early adverts that the painting was” the chief attraction at the Art treasures exhibition in Manchester”, a widely published exhibition.
+I can’t understand why CL thought this as, at the same time, he quoted from Baxter’s early adverts that the painting was” the chief attraction at the Art treasures exhibition in Manchester”, a widely publicised exhibition.

 Although generally very well received not everyone was complimentary about Baxter’s new print, a review in the Art Journal for January 1860 states “The inferiority of oil printing to chromo lithography appears to lie in the absence of transparency and a consequently heaviness of colour” and goes on to say how poorly the image is constructed, which is strange as they then go onto say “painful as it is this reproduction will find many admirers, for, independent as its excellence as a copy….”
 So they appear to be saying that they didn’t like the layout of Landseer’s painting?